-After it was suggested Barcelona fans would feel like underdogs heading into the match, Iniesta hit back and said they had every right to be confident.
+After it was suggested Barcelona fans would feel like underdogs heading into the match, Iniesta said they had every right to be confident.

-"I don't like to think that there are supporters of our team that don't think we are able to win the league or win at the Bernabeu," he added.
+"I don't like to think that there are supporters of our team who don't think we are able to win the league or win at the Bernabeu," he added.

 "This is a team that has won so many different things.
 We have won the right to believe in ourselves.

-"Yes, we have had bad games, but so have every team.
+"Yes, we have had bad games, but so has every team.
 Generally year after year we have been winning with this team.